rosedblabs/rosedb/README.md

 * Operations of various data types can be parallel.
 * Has builtin rosedb-cli for command line, also support redis-cli.
 * Support expiration and TTL.
+* Support prefix scan and range scan for string keys.

 ## Usage